Mike Krieger

 The products and capabilities the guests are most passionate about.

-The most striking forecasts and frameworks from across all four conversations.
+The most striking forecasts and frameworks from across all six conversations.

 “I think 50th percentile chance of hitting some kind of superintelligence is now like 2028.”
 Ben believes AI progress is still accelerating — not plateauing — and most people badly misjudge the exponential curve.